thanos-io/thanos/docs/components/store.md

                                  for chunks.
       --store.grpc.series-sample-limit=0
                                  Maximum amount of samples returned via a single Series call.
 0 means no limit.
-NOTE: for efficiency we take 120 as the number of samples in chunk (it cannot be bigger than that), so the actual number of samples might be lower,
+NOTE: For efficiency we take 120 as the number of samples in chunk (it cannot be bigger than that), so the actual number of samples might be lower,